linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 31.12.2022 (announcement IceCloud)
+- **IceCloud** has been successfully decentralized!
+- Now use the big cloud completely decentralized!
+- Faster, safer and modern!

 ### 31.12.2022 (announcement Cloudspreed)
 - **Cloudspreed** has been successfully decentralized!
 - Now use the big cloud completely decentralized!